 The holiday shopping season has arrived!
-Instead of running to the store to get a good deal, navigating crowded buses and subways or struggling to find parking only to wait in line for hours, I prefer to do my holiday shopping online.
-This year, many online sales start on (sigh) Thanksgiving and continue through the weekend and CyberMonday, November 30.
-Another date to remember is Free Shipping Day on December 18.
+Instead of running to the store to get a good deal, navigating crowded buses and subways or struggling to find parking only to wait in line for hours, many prefer to holiday shop online.
+Many online sales started on Thanksgiving and continue through the weekend and CyberMonday and beyond.

-I’ve been doing my holiday shopping online for years, and have some tips to make your online shopping smoother and safer.
-You might even save some money, especially on Black Friday and CyberMonday.
+Here are some tips to make online shopping smoother and safer.
+You might even save some money.

 Use Seasonal Resources